 Finally, as any good investor, Jesus explains that those who have produced a return on their investment will have it all returned to them with opportunities for further investment.
 His Kingdom will give them more than they could have imagined.

 We generally do not associate Jesus with shrewd financial thinking, as we do with his Jewish brethren, but he kept single-minded attention on investing.
 He invites us to co-invest in his investment, which cannot be lost, stolen, or destroyed.
 It is just that, like other Jewish financial visionaries, he saw further than we can.
 He looked as far as the establishment of His Kingdom.
 In that sense, he showed himself to not be a herd investor (looking to others to see what to invest in), but a shrewd contrarian investor who saw attainable value that others could not see.

 We might think of His Kingdom as ethereal, intangible or unreal.
 But convinced of the reality of this investment return, he passed over all other investments.
 He put all his equity into it.
 Nathan Rothschild said about his investment philosophy:

 “the time to buy is when there’s blood in the streets.”

 Rothschild meant that we should invest when others are panic selling.
 Then we will get our investment at a good price.
-We see how Jesus invested into The Kingdom with this maxim when his dead friend dies.
+We see how Jesus invested into The Kingdom with this maxim when his good friend dies.